Lana Del Rey: Social views

-Philanthropy
+Charity work

 Over the years, Del Rey has supported multiple causes and made several recordings available as offerings to help support causes she believes in.
 Her 2019 single "Looking for America" was released in response to the August 3–4, 2019, mass shootings in El Paso, Texas, and Dayton, Ohio, with all proceeds from the song going to relief funds benefiting victims of the August shootings and the July 28, 2019, Gilroy Garlic Festival shooting.
-In October 2020, she donated $350,000 from the sales of her book Violet Bent Backwards over the Grass to the Dig Deep Water project, which provides clean water for some of the most vulnerable communities of Navajo Nation.
+In October 2020, she donated $350,000 from the sales of her book Violet Bent Backwards over the Grass to DigDeep, a Los-Angeles-based non-profit organization, founded by George McGraw in 2014, which provides electric-pumped water for some of the most remote families and communities of the Navajo Nation.
 Later in December, Del Rey released a cover of "You'll Never Walk Alone" to benefit charities supported by the Liverpool F.C.
 Foundation.

 In the early 2000s, Del Rey worked at a homeless shelter and participated in humanitarian work, including building houses at Navajo Nation.